Tanya Roberts: 1982–1984: B-movies

-Roberts played Kiri, a slave rescued by protagonist Dar (Marc Singer) in the adventure fantasy film The Beastmaster (1982), which became a cult film.
+Roberts played Kiri, a slave rescued by protagonist Dar (Marc Singer) in the adventure fantasy film The Beastmaster (1982). which became a cult film.
 She was featured in a nude pictorial in Playboy to help promote the film, appearing on the cover of the October 1982 issue.
-In 1983, Roberts filmed the Italian-made adventure fantasy film Hearts and Armour (also known as Paladini-storia d'armi e d'amori and Paladins — The Story of Love and Arms), based on the Renaissance epic poem Orlando Furioso.
+In 1983, Roberts filmed the Italian-made adventure fantasy film Hearts and Armour (also known as I paladini – Storia d'armi e d'amori and Paladins – The Story of Love and Arms), based on the Renaissance epic poem Orlando Furioso.

 She portrayed Velda, the secretary to private detective Mike Hammer, in the television film Murder Me, Murder You (1983), based on crime novelist Mickey Spillane's Mike Hammer private detective series.
 The two-part pilot spawned the syndicated television series Mickey Spillane's Mike Hammer.
 She declined to continue the role in the Mike Hammer series to work on her next project, the 1984 fantasy film Sheena: Queen of the Jungle, in which she played the main character.
 The film was a box-office failure, and garnered her a nomination for "Worst Actress" at the Razzie Awards.
 Writing in The New Yorker, film critic Pauline Kael described Roberts as "[having] a staring, comic-book opaqueness" and "a walking, talking icon".